How to Throw a Tea Party Picnic

 3. Bring something sweet

 Sweet treats are a traditional element of any good tea party.
 Our shortbread cookies are a great, portable option.
-For a lighter snack, check out our mandarin and blood orange flavored fruit crisps.

 4. Bring something savory